adelosa/cardutil/docs/source/contributing.rst

     $ open ./docs/build/html/index.html

 .. warning:: If you are updating documentation and want changes in source code reflected
-          in the documentation then you must install using `python setup.py develop`.
+          in the documentation then you must install using `python -m pip install -e ."[test]"`.

-          If you install cardutil package using pip, or don't use the develop command then it will use lib/site_packages code to generate.
+          If you don't use the `-e` option then it will use lib/site_packages code to generate.

 release
 -------